What about Biomass

 - *Biomass heating: A guide to medium scale woodchip and wood pellet systems

-The Carbon Trust website have provided a detailed guide to the feasibility, installation and operation of biomass systems.
+The Carbon Trust have provided a detailed guide to the feasibility, installation and operation of biomass systems.

 - *Biomass heating: A practical guide for potential users